Back to: ASP.NET Core Identity Tutorials

 Next, we need to add the link for all these action methods to be visible in the menus.
 So, open _Layout.cshtml file and then copy and paste the following code.

-How to Configure the Login URL for the Unauthenticated User to be Redirected in ASP.NET Core Identity?
+How to Configure the Login URL for Redirecting Unauthenticated Users

-The ASP.NET Core Framework is responsible for appending the original URL or Redirect URL while navigating the user to the Login Page.
-What we all need to do is, we need to have a parameter in the Login action method to capture the query string parameter value.
+Note: The ASP.NET Core Framework is responsible for appending the original URL or redirect URL while navigating the user to the Login Page.
+We need to add a parameter to the Login action method to capture the query string parameter value.
 The parameter name in the Login action method to capture the query string value must be ReturnUrl.
-Within the login action method, after successful login, we need to check this ReturnUrl parameter value, and if it is not null or empty and is a local URL, then we need to redirect the user to that URL.

-So, modify the HttpGet version of your Login action method of Account Controller as follows.
+So, please modify the HttpGet version of the Login action method of the Account Controller as follows.
 Here, we make the ReturnUrl parameter optional by initializing it with the null value.
-Then, store that ReturnUrl in the ViewData, which will be used as a hidden field in the login view so that we can post this value to the Login HTTP Post action method.
+Next, store the ReturnUrl in the ViewData, which will serve as a hidden field in the login view, allowing us to post this value to the Login HTTP Post action method.

 [HttpGet] public IActionResult Login(string?
 ReturnUrl = null) { ViewData["ReturnUrl"] = ReturnUrl; return View(); }

-In the Login page (in our example Login.cshtml view), ensure the login form includes the ReturnUrl as a hidden field.
+In the Login page (in our example, Login.cshtml view), please ensure the login form includes the ReturnUrl as a hidden field.
 This will ensure that the ReturnUrl is sent back to the server when the user submits the form.
 So, modify the Login.cshtml file as follows:

 HttpPost Login Action Method:

-Once the user submits their credentials, validate them, and upon successful validation, if a valid ReturnUrl is present, redirect the user to that URL.
+Once the user submits their credentials, validate them.
+If validation is successful and a valid ReturnUrl is present, redirect the user to that URL.
 If no ReturnUrl is present, redirect the user to a default page, like the homepage or dashboard.
-So, modify the HTTP Post version of the Login Action method of the Account Controller as follows:
+So, please modify the HTTP Post version of the Login Action method of the Account Controller as follows:

-With the above changes in place, run the application, and it should work as expected.
-Now run the application, and click on the Secure link from the menu as shown in the below image:
+Now, with the above changes in place, run the application, and it should work as expected.

 What is the Use of the IsLocalUrl Method in ASP.NET Core?

 An Open Redirect Attack occurs when an application redirects users to an external, potentially malicious URL.
-By using the IsLocalUrl method, you can ensure that your application only redirects to URLs within your application, thereby avoiding such security risks.
+By using the IsLocalUrl method, we can ensure that our application only redirects to URLs within our application, thereby avoiding such security risks.

-In the next article, I will discuss how to Implement Client-Side and Remote Validation in ASP.NET Core Identity.
-In this article, I try to explain how to Redirect to ReturnUrl After Login in ASP.NET Core.
+In the next article, I will discuss how to Implement Remote Validation in ASP.NET Core Identity.
+In this article, I try to explain how to redirect to ReturnUrl After Login in ASP.NET Core.
 I hope you enjoy this article.

 The best tutorials on internet about ASP.NET Core Identity.